Sign in

 If you were going into the office, you wouldn’t skip getting dressed, and your brain knows that.
 Get ready for a productive day by continuing a routine of getting dressed before you start work.
 Besides, getting dressed for work has other perks as well — now that you have to keep the tea and coffee station topped up on your own, you’ll eventually have to venture out for supplies, so your well-picked outfit won’t go to waste.

-Since you don’t have to worry about dress codes anymore when you work from home, this is the perfect time to experiment with your casual yet smart look.
+In the 2020-21 when this original article was written, we suggested that you don’t have to worry about dress codes.
+But in today’s highly competitive market, you do.
+Especially when you are working from home.
+You want to be taken seriously, right?
+If you feel confident enough, yes, you can experiment with your look.
 Most experts say that a business casual is the best choice for remote workers because they will keep you feeling productive while also being casual enough to keep you comfortable.

-For example you could pair your favourite jeans and T-shirt with a casual blazer.
-Everyone wants to feel comfortable and this is especially true when we work from home.
+We’d advice you to start small.
+Maybe add a fanciful scarf of unusual neck tie.
+If you are complimented, maybe the next month you could pair your favorite jeans and T-shirt with a bold or casual blazer.
+While everyone wants to be perceived as casual, easy going and personable; we may not want to be perceived as overly casual.
+So much so that we look like we just got out of bed.
 To achieve the perfect balance between comfort and putting your brain productivity mode, opt for looks that combine fashion and function.

 Dressing in colors that reflect your mood can give yourself a boost and make